oomph-lib/oomph-lib/README.md

 `OOMPH_SUPPRESS_TRIANGLE_LIB`           | Suppress build of oomph-lib's copy of the triangle library                   | OFF `OOMPH_SUPPRESS_TETGEN_LIB`             | Suppress build of oomph-lib's copy of the tetgen library                     | OFF

-** hierher Puneet: should add the symlink option here too or is this a completely native CMake thing?
-If so, it's already discussed below **

 For instance, to build `oomph-lib` with MPI support, use
 ```bash